munstein/basic-todo/README.md

 # basic-todo
-Basic TODO made with Kotlin for experiments.
+Basic TODO made with Kotlin for study and experiments.